sil-lead/ACR-Illustrations-updater/README.md

 Here are some things to be careful about:

 * An easy mistake to make when creating index.txt is to lose the Unicode (UTF-8) formatting.
-For example, you might create the index in a spreadsheet program, then export as "tab delimited text".
-If you do this, make sure you to create a Unicode (UTF-8) document, otherwise any non-Western character will be changed to a question mark.

-  In Microsoft Excel, use Save as... > and choose **Unicode text (*.txt)** as the file format.
-Doing this may introduce unwanted quotation marks around each set of tags, however.

-  The safest way to move your index data from a spreadsheet program is to copy and paste it into a text editor such as Notepad or Visual Code.
+If you create the index in a spreadsheet programT, the safest way to move your index data from a spreadsheet program is to copy and paste it into a text editor such as Notepad or Visual Code.
 This lets you more easily control the file encoding.
-* Be sure that any commas that separate search terms are Western commas (**,**, U+002C), not Arabic commas (**،**, U+060C).
-If you have Arabic commas in your search terms, Bloom will not recognize them as separate search terms.
+* Be sure that any commas that separate search terms are Western commas (< , > U+002C) rather than Arabic commas (< ، >, U+060C).
 * Be sure that no file is listed twice -- this will cause an error in Bloom.
 One way to check for duplicates is to turn on "conditional formatting" in your spreadsheet program, with the condition "duplicate".
+The [`clean-index.pl`](#6b-prepare-the-index-for-use) script helps you with this by silently removing any duplicate filenames in the index.
 * It is good practice to put the name of the subfolder at the end of the search strings (in the above example, Pashto عملونه, Dari اعمال, English _actions_).

 ## 6b) Prepare the index for use